 Behind every event in Canary by Pagos is a trigger that defines when a particular metric warrants attention.
-In other words, you configure a trigger and when your data "trips" that trigger, Canary registers an event and notifies you of the change.
-You can create triggers that alert you of changes to your full data set or just specific segments of data; for example, a trigger can alert you when your aggregate approval rate decreases below a specific value, or when only your approval rate for French banks drops unexpectedly.
+In other words, you configure a trigger and when your data "trips" that trigger, Canary registers an event and alerts you of the change.
+You can create triggers that notify you of changes to your full data set or just specific segments of data; for example, a trigger can alert you when your aggregate approval rate decreases below a specific value, or when only your approval rate for French banks drops unexpectedly.

-To configure a trigger in Canary:
+To create a trigger in Canary:

 - Open the Canary Service Panel, then click Triggers.